SViswanathanLab/WGS-TRCC/gene_alteration_annotation/README.md

   Rscript /path/to/makeMatrixFromTITAN-ICHOR_segBased_hg38.R path/to/titan_cluster_solution path/to/metadata/100kb.bins.bed path/to/all_samples/
   common chrPosn 10000 path/to/output_run

-2. Run runFreq.sh - This takes 100kb_geneMats.RData from step 1
+2. Run runFreq.sh - This takes 100kb_geneMats.RData from step 1 and can be run as follows

   Rscript getGeneFrequency_filterLength_groupTest_hg38_tRCC.R /path/to/file.RData 0 /path/to/metadata/100kb.bins.bed 0 chrPosn 1e7 overall fdr
   /path/to/metadata/cgc_tier1.txt output_geneFreq.txt